eavesmy/glog/README.md

 	// If mode = true,then stop log.
 	log := glog.New("[Test]",os.Getenv("PRODUCTION_MODE")).

-	// Open log by hand and set whitch level log could be shown. glog.Able(glog.Err,glog.Info)
+	// Open log by hand and set whitch log with level could be shown. glog.Able(glog.Err,glog.Info)

 	log.Info("Is info log")